Kauflux

 API URL for the order import

 Kauflux uses this link to transfer orders to PlentyONE.
 This link is needed for importing orders from Kauflux and not for creating the item catalogue.
-The item catalogue is created with a catalogue in the Data » Catalogues menu or with the elastic export in the Data » Elastic export menu.
+The item catalogue is created with a catalogue in the Data » Catalogues menu.

 Further information in German can be found on Kauflux.